macOS High Sierra full review

 We were curious to see whether we’d see increased space following the installation of High Sierra on our Macs, so we took a trip to the Apple menu > About This Mac, and checked the Storage stats before and after the installation.

-As you can see from the results below we did recover some space.
+We did recover some space.
 When you first look at the storage graph that your Mac generates you may be disappointed, but patience is a virtue and after your Mac has finished its shift to APFS you can expect to be rewarded with some lovely free space.

 That’s not the only way that Apple’s switch to APFS will benefit you.
 When it comes to copying large files the process will be faster.
 We ran our usual file transfer speed test before and after the update to High Sierra.
 This involved copying a 4GB file.
 Before we updated the 4GB file copy took 8.41 seconds.
 Afterwards it was instantaneous.
 You will never see a Duplicating file window again.